 A major earthquake in the Hikurangi Subduction Zone could cause severe shaking across the North Island and the top of the South Island, along with a large tsunami.
 The odds are quite terrifying, with scientists estimating a 25% chance of a magnitude 8 or larger quake striking the southern section of the Hikurangi Subduction Zone (beneath Wellington, Marlborough, and Wairarapa) within the next 50 years.

-What does this event look like?
-GNS Science has developed a credible scenario exploring the impact of an 8.9M Hikurangi earthquake.
-Click here to view a GNS Science YouTube video that explains this scenario.
-This event would release 45 X more energy than the M7.8 Kaikoura earthquake and would result in a significant human and economic toll.
+GNS Science has developed a credible scenario exploring the impact of an 8.9 magnitude Hikurangi earthquake, which would release 45 times more energy than the M7.8 Kaikoura earthquake.
+This event would result in significant human and economic toll.
 Coastal communities, particularly those in Gisborne, Napier, Hawkes Bay, and Wellington, would be at high risk.

-Similarly, for populated areas like Wellington, we can anticipate significant damage to property and assets.
-Infrastructure (roads, rail, water, electricity) will be significantly damaged.
-Like the Tohoku Earthquake, we can also anticipate significant additional damage resulting from a massive tsunami wave which will overwhelm the shaken landscape.
+In populated areas like Wellington, we can anticipate significant damage to property and assets.
+Even the Auckland region is likely to experience severe shaking lasting up to 30 seconds.
+Infrastructure such as roads, rail, water, and electricity would be significantly damaged.
+Similar to the Tohoku Earthquake, we can also expect additional damage from a massive tsunami wave overwhelming the shaken landscape.

 A good place to start is to explore the impact of similar megathrust earthquake events.
 We don't have to look far to get a sense of the potential impact of a Hikurangi rupture than by examining the Tohoku M9.0 Earthquake in 2011.
 The earthquake occurred where the Pacific Plate is subducting beneath the North American Plate in an area known as the Japan Trench.
 This earthquake triggered a massive tsunami with waves reaching heights of up to 40 meters, inundating coastal areas and causing significant loss of life and property.
 It led to the Fukushima Daiichi nuclear disaster and resulted in economic damage upwards of $200 billion.
 The tsunami also resulted in a death toll of approximately 19,700, with thousands more injured and missing.

+Following some good information sessions by the National Hazards Commission (NHC), there is a growing awareness surrounding the earthquake and tsunami risks relating to the Hikurangi Subduction zone.
 Prepare and make your home safer and stronger for earthquakes.
 Talk with whānau and make a plan.
 Be familiar with your local civil defence emergency management group.

 Most importantly, if you live near the coast and you experience a quake that is Long or Strong, Get Gone.
 If you’re near the coast, or a lake, and an earthquake of any size is long (shaking lasts more than a minute), or strong (it’s hard to stand up), then get gone to higher ground or inland immediately.
 Don't wait for any official announcement, just get moving.
 For more information, refer to the GeoNet site.